 Please note that it may be necessary for us to renew books for a borrower who can't come to campus and this may affect a hold you have placed.

-If you have overdue items your account will be restricted and you will not be able to borrow, once we reopen, or place a hold.
+If you have overdue items your account will be restricted and you will not be able to borrow, or place a hold.
 If you need to self isolate or cannot come to the Library to return books as a direct result of COVID-19 please e-mail us email@example.com (You will also need to let the University know if you need to self isolate by e-mailing firstname.lastname@example.org)

 We ask you to remember when your item is due for return and we help you to do this in a number of ways: